-These Technologies Will Shape The Future, According To One of Silicon Valley’s Top VC Firms
+These Technologies Will Shape The Future, According To One Of Silicon Valley’s Top VC Firms

 Dominant companies always look invulnerable–until they’re very vulnerable.
 That’s been the case throughout the modern history of technology, with IBM, Microsoft, Yahoo, and MySpace all once upon a time seeming secure at the top of the mountain.
-And then, one by one, each was toppled.
+And then, one by one, each was toppled (though Microsoft is still a $638 billion company).

 Such is the case today, as four companies–Google, Apple, Facebook, and Amazon–vie for tech’s Iron Throne (with a combined market cap of $2.61 trillion).
 But while there are no credible contenders for the crown today, who knows what will happen a few years down the line.